Get ready for more Alexa. Amazon to 'double down' on development of the voice assistant.

 Eventually, Amazon will likely stop growing as fast as it is.
 But that day hasn't arrived just yet.
 Amazon's fourth quarter results, its biggest period of the year thanks to holiday sales, make that fact blindingly obvious.

 Amazon posted revenue of $60.5 billion, up 38 percent, from a year ago.
 Meanwhile, earnings surged to $1.9 billion, or $3.75 a share, up from $749 million a year earlier.
-The latest quarter included a $789 million benefit stemming from changes related to the new U.S. Tax Cuts and Jobs Act.
+The latest quarter included a $789 million benefit stemming from the new U.S. Tax Cuts and Jobs Act, thanks to the company paying future taxes at a lower rate.

 Analysts had expected $1.85 per share in profit and $59.8 billion in revenue, according to Yahoo Finance.

 The strong financial performance comes as Amazon branches out, seemingly in all directions.
-The company's optimism was evident earlier this week when it opened a corporate office in downtown Seattle called Spheres.
-The space takes its influence from the company's name, including an indoor tropical forest.
+The company's optimism was evident earlier this week when it opened a corporate office in downtown Seattle called the Spheres.

 As it spreads in its hometown, Amazon is also embarking on a public dating game with 20 other North American cities to find a suitable location for its second headquarters, dubbed HQ2.
 That project is expected to cost over $5 billion and eventually include 50,000 new hires.
 Major municipalities are involved in a bidding war to land the company.